 Again- be responsive and social.
 Even if comments or reviews are negative, keep it professional and stay calm.
 Deleting or ignoring negative comments could make the situation worse.
 Admitting fault and reassuring customers you’re working to make it right is not a terrible thing.
 Also telling your side of the story without making it personal or getting emotional is an appropriate response.
 How you choose to respond will make a bigger impact than the original comment.

-4. Posting Offensive Content
+4. Posting Questionable Content

 Even if it is posted for a short time and you decide to delete it, a screenshot is forever and controversial posts and images spread like wildfire.
 Your idea of what is inappropriate may differ from your viewer’s.
 Save yourself an awkward conversation later and if you have to think twice about it- don’t post it.